Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Regulatory and Market Availability in 2026

 CagriSema is closer to market than retatrutide but is still not approved.
-Novo Nordisk submitted the U.S. NDA on December 18, 2025 and has said an FDA decision is anticipated by late 2026.
-So if the question is which investigational asset is closest to launch, the answer is CagriSema, not retatrutide.
+Novo Nordisk submitted the U.S. NDA on December 18, 2025; an FDA decision is expected late 2026 with no public PDUFA date.
+In May 2026, Novo confirmed a device pivot: the commercial product will use a dual-pen format rather than the originally planned single-chamber co-formulation.
+So if the question is which investigational asset is closest to launch, the answer is CagriSema, not retatrutide — though the device switch is a real operational signal.

-Retatrutide is still investigational.
-Lilly’s March 19, 2026 release explicitly says retatrutide is legally available only to participants in Lilly clinical trials.
+Retatrutide is still investigational and Lilly has not filed an NDA as of June 8, 2026.
+TRIUMPH-2 (T2D) and TRIUMPH-3 (established CVD) readouts are expected later in 2026, and the full TRIUMPH-1 obesity data will be presented at the ADA Scientific Sessions in June 2026.
 On this site, UAE-specific routing for research-use formats lives on Retatrutide UAE, but that should not be confused with therapeutic approval, prescription availability, or FDA approval.

 If someone asks, “Is there anything better than retatrutide?” the answer depends on what they value.
 For approved access, labeling depth, and current market presence, tirzepatide wins.
 For raw investigational weight loss ceiling, retatrutide still leads.
 For the Novo Nordisk route built around amylin plus GLP-1 biology, CagriSema remains relevant but did not beat tirzepatide in direct data.